CashScript/cashscript/website/docs/basics/getting-started.md

 ## Creating a CashScript Transaction

-After creating a contract artifact we can now use the JavaScript SDK to initialise the smart contract and to invoke spending functions on the smart contract UTXOs.We'll continue with the `TransferWithTimeout` artifact generated in the previous steps.
+After creating a contract artifact we can now use the JavaScript SDK to initialise the smart contract and to invoke spending functions on the smart contract UTXOs.
+We'll continue with the `TransferWithTimeout` artifact generated in the previous steps.

 ### Installing the JavaScript SDK
 The JavaScript SDK can be installed into your project with NPM.
 Note that CashScript is a [Pure ESM package](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).